 Use MySQL databases on Microsoft Azure Stack

-The resource provider is made up of three components:
+The resource provider has the following components:

-- Create a MySQL server for you
+- Create a MySQL server for you.

 The system account must have the following privileges: